 - Always make sure you update new telephone/mobile numbers, addresses, etc.

 - Ask about staff training if your child needs an adrenaline auto-injector device

 - Find out how supply teachers are informed of your child’s allergy

-- Keep a note of Injector expiry dates both at school and at home.
-Epipen (http://www.epipen.co.uk/) and Jext (http://www.jext.co.uk/) have a reminder for expiry dates system which you can sign up for
+- Keep a note of auto injector expiry dates both at school and at home.
+Epipen (www.epipen.co.uk), Jext (www.jext.co.uk) and Emerade (www.emerade-bausch.co.uk) have a reminder for expiry dates system, which you can sign up for

 - If your child is old enough, reminders about carrying auto injectors or knowing where they are kept will be useful and should be carried out regularly

-- Remember to discuss other areas your child may go to around the school and suitable access to the auto injector.
-This should be stored in a named box with a copy of the management plan and instructions and, all staff should be familiar where this box is kept
+- Remember to discuss other areas your child may go to around the school or off site for sports and suitable access to the Auto Injector.
+This should be stored in a named box with a copy of the management plan, your child’s photo and instructions for use and all staff should be familiar with where this box is kept

-- Find out about carrier /protection tubes for auto injector pens which allow safe carrying of medication if your child is older. (www.yellowcross.co.uk, www.kidsaware.co.uk or The Anaphylaxis Campaign www.anaphylaxis.org.uk )
+- Find out about carrier/protection tubes for auto injector pens which allow safe carrying of medication if your child is older. (www.yellowcross.co.uk, www.allergylifestyle.com or The Anaphylaxis Campaign www.anaphylaxis.org.uk )

 It is important to think of any areas where allowances may need to be made for your child to have extra time, for example, to put on emollient after swimming, or to collect their packed lunch, or to go to have any medication they require.
 These issues can be dealt with in a non-disruptive way and a routine can soon be established as long as you inform the teacher and check with your child that the plan of action is working.